Finding the best free punctuation checkers is the first step in preparing a text to make sure it is as error-free as possible.

-If you write, and especially if you are a new writer, correct grammar and punctuation usage are vital for you.
+If you write, and especially if you are a new writer, correct punctuation and grammar are vital for you.

-While every writer knows that there is no replacement for meticulous proofreading, it is the last stage in the process.
+Every writer knows that there is no replacement for meticulous proofreading, but that is the last stage in the writing process.

-The role of an online grammar checker, punctuation checks and a spell checking tool are to find suggested corrections.
+The role of an online grammar corrector, punctuation checks, and a spell-checking tool are to find suggested corrections.

-When an automated tool checks your text, it is up to you to make decisions about each corrected word or highlighted sentence structures.
+When an automated tool checks your text, it is up to you to make decisions about each corrected word or highlighted sentence structure.

-As a writer, no tool can replace your judgement and your knowledge.
+As a writer, no free grammar checker can replace your judgment and knowledge.

-However, you can save a lot of time by putting your text through a free spelling and grammar check to quickly find grammar mistakes, spelling errors, misused words and punctuation issues.
+But you can save a lot of time by putting your text through a free spelling and grammar checker.

 Why do I use two grammar checker tools?

-I have tried and used a lot of online writing correction tools, but two stand out as being far superior to the rest.
+I have tried and used a lot of online writing correction tools.

-Both tools work with Microsoft Word and Google Docs and have extensions to work online in browsers.
+Both work with Microsoft Word and Google Docs and have extensions to work online in browsers.

 But of course, both offer premium versions.
-These provide a lot more tools including a plagiarism checker and have no restrictions and are the versions I use.
+The pro versions provide a lot more tools, including a plagiarism checker, and have no restrictions.
+These are the versions I use.

 Prowritingaid and its superb editor

-When I have a long text to check, I open the Prowritingaid online tool and get to work.
+When I have a long text to check, I open Prowritingaid and get to work.

-But if you think it is only for checking grammar, you will be in for a few surprises.
+But if you think it is only a grammar and punctuation checker, you will be in for a few surprises.

-A quick look at the menu tells you how many tools are available to analyse a text in depth.
+A quick look at the menu tells you how many tools are available to analyze a text in depth.